I've written about anxiety in menopause before, but during the last year, not surprisingly the number of women suffering with it has shot up.

 Everyone feels anxious at times, it’s part of our stress response, it enables us to deal with danger so we stay alive.
 But when anxiety turns into excessive fear, panic and worry, it can have a devastating effect on both home and work life.

 Many women find they become more anxious during peri-menopause and menopause, even if they have never had anxiety in the past.
 Physical symptoms can go along with these feelings, including sweating, palpitations, panic attacks, shaking, nausea and diarrhoea just a few.

-What's causing the anxiety?
+What's fuels anxiety?

 - Cortisol – increased stress levels stimulate constant cortisol release, and too much (or too little) cortisol can interfere with your brain neurotransmitters and increase anxiety.